Q. Does Carver students wear uniforms?

 Q. How do I become a chaperone or volunteer?

 A. We proudly welcome parents and guardians who wish to volunteer at our school.
-Click here to become a volunteer.
+Please visit the district website to become a volunteer.

 Q. What is a prearranged absence, and how do I get one?

 A. A prearranged absence form can be obtained from the Front Office if you know you are going to be out of town for any length of time and your child will miss school.
 You will need to fill out the form, return it to the Front Office or teacher and then it may be approved by the teacher and principal.

 Q. How do I sign my child out of school?

 A. Please go the Front Office and show identification.
 Your child will be called to the Front Office.
 So that children do not miss out on valuable class time, we are unable to call children to the front office until their parent/guardian has arrived in the office to sign the student out.
 Students will not be signed out of school after 3:30 (2:30 on Wednesdays); they will need to wait until regular dismissal at 3:55 (2:55 Wednesdays).

 Q. What must I do when I visit the campus?

 A. You must have a photo ID and sign in at the Front Office to receive a Visitor sticker.

 Q. My child is going to a friend’s house after school.
 Can he/she ride on the friend’s bus?